stunningpixels/trainfinder-backend/README.md

 ## TrainFinder Backend

-A super simple backend to the [TrainFinder Frontend API](https://github.com/stunningpixels/trainfinder-frontend).
+A super simple backend to the [TrainFinder Frontend](https://github.com/stunningpixels/trainfinder-frontend).

 Scrapes the booking site for train times and returns results in JSON format.
 Results are cached in memory for one day.